thecosignstudio/process/_chapters/05-chapter-natalia.md

 Don’t use jargon when presenting your work – the client doesn’t have to know what persona or above-the-fold mean.
 "%}

-8. Embrace the culture of communication.

-{% include dosndonts.html dos="
-Communicate clearly, early and often.
+{% include dosndonts.html introduction="8.
+Embrace the culture of communication." dos=" Communicate clearly, early and often.
 | It’s a good idea to have a live call with the client when presenting the designs for the first time – this way you will have an opportunity to answer all questions and avoid misunderstandings.
 " donts="